The 7 Best Free Online Fax Services I Tried in 2025

 What G2 users dislike about Dropbox Fax (HelloFax):

-"Mobile application is not available, hope they will release mobile application of HelloFax.
+"The mobile application is not available.
+I hope they will release the HelloFax mobile application.
 So, instead of sending phone-scanned files to the computer, I can directly fax them via mobile."

 - Dropbox Fax (HelloFax) Review, Stella N.